tinyheero/BICG-2016/copy_number/content/lab.md

 ### Running TITAN

 Once these input files have been retrieved/generated, we can now run TITAN.
-A R script `scripts/run_titan.R` is provided to run TITAN.
+An R script `scripts/run_titan.R` is provided to run TITAN.

 ```
 Rscript scripts/run_titan.R &> run_titan.log &